wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 #### Vacuum Test

-Test C3 procedures while board is in a vacuum chamber.
+To ensure application in space, the sputnik board will need to be able to run within a vacuum.
+For this test, the board will be set in a vacuum chamber and again have its operations tested.

                           |                              |
 ------------------------- | ---------------------------- |